 Games will be played on standard sized fields.
 110 x 60.

-40 minute running time games.
+Running time games.
 No timeouts.

 Players must be in the specified class year to participate in that specific division.